 If you want to use an ATM but are concerned about using your account abroad, consider loading cash onto a prepaid Visa card instead.

-Although there are fees connected to using a prepaid Visa card, there is no danger of losing the funds in your checking account if your card is compromised.
+Although fees are connected to using a prepaid Visa card, there is no danger of losing the funds in your checking account if your card is compromised.

 Using a money transfer app in Trinidad and Tobago